 What are beliefs of the Church of Jesus Christ of Latter Day Saints?
-Well there’s a high level simple set of answers, but beyond those, the specific detailed doctrine of the church starts to unravel.
+Well, there’s a high level simple set of answers, but beyond those, the specific detailed doctrine of the church starts to unravel.
 The hierarchy of the church frequently refers to these areas as the “mysteries of the kingdom” and discourages any research into anything beyond proscribed and rehearsed information.
 As many reasonable and analytical people will learn over time, these are the typical responses by any organization which keeps secrets.
-They want their members to focus on feelings more than their intelligence and heightened awareness through experience.
+They want their members to focus on their feelings more than their intelligence and heightened awareness through experience.
+If it sounds similar to the slogan of the morally bankrupt of the 1960’s, “If it feels good, just do it“, it’s not by accident.
+The idea is to reject your scrutiny of things that make little sense, and rely on how you feel by reading their scriptures or listening to church leaders.
 They especially frown on any information obtained from outside the standard approved resources.

 The human mind works this way, when confounded, we seek refuge in recognizable patterns.
 And for so many of us, trained for generations to studiously avoid confrontation, it solves so many problems, doesn’t it?